Los Angeles fire began under power lines, cause not known

 Los Angeles Fire Department arson investigators determined the origin of the Saddle Ridge Fire was beneath power lines on a dry, steep hillside above the city’s Sylmar neighborhood, Capt.
 Erik Scott told The Associated Press.
 The cause remained under investigation.

-The fire that started Thursday night burned more than 12 square miles (31 square kilometers), destroyed 17 structures and damaged dozens more.
+The fire that started Thursday night burned nearly 8, 400 acres (13.1 square miles or 34 square kilometers), destroyed 17 structures and damaged dozens more.
 One man died of a heart attack during the fire in the Porter Ranch neighborhood, officials said.

 The fire department had said Friday that a witness saw sparks or flames coming from a power line near where the fire was believed to have started.
 At least two people told LA TV stations that they saw fire near power lines above Saddle Ridge Road around the time the blaze broke out.